Master of Science in Genetic Counseling

 Platt,Dylan

 Dylan Platt, M.S., CGC, is the assistant director of the Augustana-Sanford Genetic Counseling Program (ASGCGP) in Sioux Falls.
-He is a graduate of Augustana University where he received his Bachelor of Arts in biology and mathematics.
-Dylan joined the Augustana-Sanford Genetic Counseling Program where he earned his Master of Science in genetic counseling.
+He is a graduate of Augustana University where he earned his Bachelor of Arts in biology and mathematics.
+Platt joined the Augustana-Sanford Genetic Counseling Program where he earned his Master of Science in genetic counseling.
 Following graduation, he began working as a genetic counselor at Sanford Health in both a clinical and research capacity.
 During this time, he helped develop new multidisciplinary genetics clinics and further developed his research interests in population and psychiatric genomics, as well as current ethical quandaries in the genetics field.
 He has always had a special interest in education and believes the most effective mode of learning is through teaching others.

 Dr. Gene Hoyme

 Dr. H. Eugene (Gene) Hoyme is a co-medical director for the Augustana-Sanford Genetic Counseling Graduate Program (ASGCGP), representing its Midwestern presence.
-In addition, Dr. Hoyme serves as an advisor in genetics and genomic medicine at Sanford Health, the University of South Dakota Sanford School of Medicine and University of Arizona.
+In addition, Hoyme serves as an advisor in genetics and genomic medicine at Sanford Health, the University of South Dakota Sanford School of Medicine and University of Arizona.
 He is also the medical director for the Sanford Children’s Genomic Medicine Consortium — a formal collaborative in pediatric precision medicine among seven major children's hospitals in the western United States.
-Dr. Hoyme has held several leadership positions with Sanford Health and academic appointments and leadership posts at the Stanford University School of Medicine and Lucille Packard Children's Hospital, Palo Alto and the University of Vermont College of Medicine, Burlington.
+Hoyme has held several leadership positions with Sanford Health and academic appointments and leadership posts at the Stanford University School of Medicine and Lucille Packard Children's Hospital, Palo Alto and the University of Vermont College of Medicine, Burlington.

-Dr. Hoyme has been a leader in regional and national clinical and research organizations in pediatrics and medical genetics, and he is internationally known for his work with Fetal Alcohol Spectrum Disorders (FASD).
+Hoyme has been a leader in regional and national clinical and research organizations in pediatrics and medical genetics, and he is internationally known for his work with Fetal Alcohol Spectrum Disorders (FASD).
 He has received various local, regional and national awards in research, teaching and mentorship, some of which include the Western Society of Pediatric Research’s Joseph W. St. Geme Jr. Education Award in recognition of outstanding achievement in pediatric education (2011), the National Organization of Fetal Alcohol Syndrome Excellence Award (2012) and American Academy of Pediatrics David W. Smith Education and Mentorship Award (2016).
 He has authored more than 400 original articles, book chapters, monographs, electronic publications and research abstracts.
 He is also a co-author of the textbook Signs and Symptoms of Genetic Conditions: A Handbook (Oxford University Press).

-Dr. Hoyme often guest lectures and is a favorite of students.
+Hoyme often guest lectures and is a favorite of students.
 He is a talented and engaging teacher both in the clinic and classroom and has a knack for simplifying complex topics and artfully explaining anything ranging from dysmorphology to genomic medicine.
 He recently served as the first author of revised NIH expert consensus diagnostic guidelines for FASD, based on his evaluation for potential FASD of more than 10,000 children worldwide over the course of 20+ years.

-A native of Dell Rapids, South Dakota, Dr. Hoyme received his undergraduate degrees in biology and chemistry from Augustana before completing medical school at the University of Chicago Pritzker School of Medicine.
+A native of Dell Rapids, South Dakota, Hoyme received his undergraduate degrees in biology and chemistry from Augustana before completing medical school at the University of Chicago Pritzker School of Medicine.
 He completed his pediatric residency and dysmorphology fellowship at the University of California San Diego School of Medicine.
 He is board-certified in pediatrics, clinical genetics and clinical cytogenetics and is a member of numerous professional organizations.

 Dr. Marilyn Jones